 - It also forms provides a rigid building block to stabilize the plant to produce some of its structures, for example, the stem and leaves of the plants.

-- It also provided a site for storage of some elements such as the regulatory molecules that detect pathogens in the plant, hindering the development of diseased tissue.
+- It also provided a site for the storage of some elements such as the regulatory molecules that detect pathogens in the plant, hindering the development of diseased tissue.

 - The thin primary walls serve as structural and supportive functional layers when the cell vacuoles are filled with water, exerting turgor pressure on the cell wall, thus maintaining the plants’ stiffness and preventing plants from losing water and withering.

-The basic building block made of cellulose fibers, of both the primary and secondary walls, despite having different compositions and structures.
+The basic building block is made of cellulose fibers, of both the primary and secondary walls, despite having different compositions and structures.
 Cellulose is a polysaccharide matrix that offers tensile strength to the cells.
 This strength is entrenched within the highly concentrated matrix of water and glycoproteins.